Keymon Ache

-The show is about the life of an ordinary boy who has a magical school bag named Keymon.
+The show is about the life of an ordinary boy who has a magical school bag named Keymon which was brought by his dad from Japan.

+Mobile video games based on the series have been released by Indian software companies such as MobiTrail.

 Synopsis

 9 year old Rohan Tendulkar gets a gift from his father.
 The gift is a magical school bag from Toyland called Keymon Ache from Japan.
 It can speak and enchant other toys.
 This changes Rohan's life forever.